escapedcat/react-redux-soundcloud--exp/README.md

 ```
 bundle.js:44823 Uncaught Error: Before running a Saga, you must mount the Saga middleware on the Store using applyMiddleware
 ```
-Issue now is that I'm not sure when and where to `sagaMiddleware.run(watchForLoadScUser)`.
+Issue now is that I'm not sure when and where to add `sagaMiddleware.run(watchForLoadScUser)`.
 In `configureStore.js` the store isn't created, only prepared and in `index.js` where the `store` is created I'm not sure how to use the `sagaMiddleware`.
 Dang.